 | Maintenance cost/fee | no personal fee charged as of now | Meta Verified may require a recurring fee |

 From here it is clear: businesses should choose the platform that fits their brand strategy instead of trying to appear everywhere.
-The blue checkmark is not just a symbol of credibility – it is a “digital business card” that helps SMEs build trust in their digital transformation journey.
+The blue tick is not just a symbol of prestige – it is a “digital business card” that helps SMEs build trust in the digital transformation journey.

 Content and interaction optimization strategies to increase verification chances on TikTok and Facebook